Selecting Performance Measures & Metrics

 Performance metrics are defined as information and project-specific data used to characterize and assess an organization’s quality, capabilities, and skills.
 Performance metrics are defined differently in every industry and can change based on a company’s services and products.
 Common performance metrics include sales, return on investment, customer satisfaction, industry and consumer reviews, and a company’s reputation with its consumers.

-What are Organizational and Enterprise-Level Performance Measures?
+Organizational and Enterprise-Level Performance Measures

 The world of commerce and industry uses a variety of financial performance measures or performance metrics at the organizational and enterprise level.
 These include ratios such as return on investment (ROI) and return on net assets (RONA).